Vedic Meditation vs Transcendental Meditation: What’s the Difference?

 One key difference is that in Vedic Meditation, all four days of the course take place in person with an expert teacher.
 This is the way that Maharishi had always taught meditation.

-Vedic Meditation is a technique we’ll be practicing twice daily, and it’s essential to receive the most personalized, tailored instruction possible to get the most out of the course.
+Vedic Meditation is a technique that we’ll be practicing twice daily, and it’s essential to receive the most personalized, tailored instruction possible to get the most out of the course.
 From my perspective, having in-person access to your teacher for all four days in-person is invaluable.

 Personal Stories, Tailored Teaching